February 1st 1916

 Have you ever, Mr. Editor camped in the bush near a pool in early spring and listened to the music of the magpie and the butcher bird.
 If not, it is a treat you had better come up and enjoy this spring, for this next few months life in the bush , where birds are protected, is a pleasure.
 There are so many things to interest and [to]study.

-When Leo Critch refers to Mr. Editor (as above) he is actually is referring to his father, Francis Henry Critch.
+When Leo Critch refers to Mr. Editor (as above) he is possibly referring to his father, Francis Henry Critch.

 Also it is worth understanding that Leo was married August 1918 so he may have been inviting “Mr. Editor” [sic] with the expectation of more inviting arrangements in the 1918 spring rather than that of his bachelor years at Tenindewa